-The doctor’s surgery looked like any other house in the street apart from the ragged front garden covered with paled cigarette ends, some hardly smoked and others taken right to the filter, she noticed.
+Apart from the ragged front garden covered with paled cigarette ends, some hardly smoked and others taken right to the filter, the doctor’s surgery looked like any other house in the street.
 An established trail of bare earth remained in the grass where people left the uneven tarmac of the drive for a shorter distance to the door.
-A can of something diet stood up on the wall separating the semi’s, and going over and picking it up to take it to the bin the unexpected weight where it’d filled with rain took her by surprise.
-The indents she’d made in the sides in a sudden reflexive grip before it dropped to the ground sent dirtied water around the lip and she guessed by this it had been there some days.
-She put it back down self-consciously, not wanting to be seen pouring it out somewhere before putting it in the bin.
+A can of something diet stood up on the wall separating the semi’s, and going over to pick it up to take it to the bin the unexpected weight took her by surprise.
+The indents she had made in a sudden reflexive grip before it dropped to the ground sent dirtied water around the lip and she guessed by this it had been there some days.
+Desire lines, she recalled, putting it back on the wall self-consciously, not wanting to be seen pouring it empty somewhere before asking for a bin inside.
 It seemed impossible for this area to ever look tidy, or for the grass to ever grow, and she often considered the neighbours behind their impenetrable net curtains to be filled with unspoken resentment at the constant coming and going and the mess.
 How else?

 Some time passed.
 Feeling she may as well put the seatbelt on she pulled at it in something of a daze until no more came out.
 Clicking it in, she fed the extra back slowly before then letting it fizz through her fingers.
 Pulling down the shade to look in the vanity mirror she noticed the doctor leave the surgery for home visits.
 Walking over to his deliberately valueless car parked in the road opposite the surgery instead of the drive in case of ever being blocked in, she watched him carefully, shrinking down in her seat, hoping he wouldn’t notice her still sat there inexplicably.